phat-lam/code-for-agduino-sensors-nrf24l01/README.md

 # code-for-agduino-nrf24l01
-Code for wireless sensor node v1.0 in mushroom growing room.
+Code for wsn v1.0 in mushroom growing room.